Any questions or paperwork relating to pre-clinical experiences for a specific course should be directed to the instructor of that course.

 schools or districts may require additional forms.
 Be sure to check

-with the school early so as not to delay the start of your practicum.
+with the school early so as not to delay the start of your pre-clinical experience.